Troubleshooting the Mercedes-Benz

 grille can be carefully pried out, freeing the sensor.
 Now test it with an ohmmeter.
 68F should yield 11.5 to 13.5k ohms, 77F

-and line up the sensor business end with the opening in the headliner and push
+hose, and line up the sensor business end with the opening in the headliner and

 secure with the U-shaped clip and replace the dome lamp.